dangerousl/dangerousl.github.io/content/2020-05-22-first-post.md

 Oh here's one now.

+{% quote(author='Melvin "Big Smoke" Harris') %}
+ If you can eat your food, while everybody loses theirs, you straight, homie!
+{% end %}

 Now, if you use a markdown preview.
 It's going to look hideous.

 <img src="/images/ugly522.PNG" alt="so ugly"